kimchi-project/ginger/docs/API.md

     * speed: Transfer speed being used by the adapter (eg. 1 Gbit, 2 Gbit, 4 Gbit, 8 Gbit, or more).
     * symbolic_name: HBA overview information.
+    * port_type: Type of the port: 'physical' or 'virtual'.

 ### Resource: Sensors